ventus-ag/documentation/content/products/networking/routers.md

 ## Edit Router

 To edit the Router, do the following:
-- identify iRouter, that you want to edit, on the *Routers page*;
+- identify Router, that you want to edit, on the *Routers page*;
 - click on the **Actions** icon  and select the **Edit** in the list of available options;
 - update the Name or/and Description of the selected Router, on the next opened *Edit Router window* and click on the SAVE icon.